charming-art/terminal/README.md

 # Charming

-Charming(Character Terminal Art Programming) is a coss-platform python package for creating interactive character terminal art program.
+Charming is a creative coding language based on Processing and Python for character terminal art programing(charming).

 ## Getting Started